IBM/watson-calorie-counter/README.md

 ```bash
 git clone https://github.com/RiyaMRoy04/CalorieCounterApp.git
 ```
-Go to the project's root folder on your system and navigate to mobile/www/js/index.js
+Go to the project's root folder on your system and navigate to mobile/www/config.json

- **Update SERVER URL -> Bluemix Server URL
+ **Update "BLUEMIX_SERVER_URL" -> Bluemix Server URL
- (It is the URL of the server to receive the image file for analyzing image using Visual Recognition, as encoded by encodeURI())**
+ (It is the URL of the server to receive the image file for analyzing image using Visual Recognition, as encoded by encodeURI() in Cordova FileUpload plugin)**

- **APP ID -> Your Nutritionix APP ID and APP KEY -> Your Nutritionix APP Key**
+ **"NUTRITIONIX_APP_KEY" -> Your Nutritionix APP KEY and "NUTRITIONIX_APP_ID" -> Your Nutritionix APP ID**

  ### Run the Mobile Application